Products

 • Chewing tobacco

-About 34 million adults in the country smoke cigarettes, and over 16 million cigarette smokers suffer from smoking-related diseases.8 The serious oral health conditions smoking induces include the following:
+About 34 million adults in the country smoke cigarettes and over 16 million cigarette smokers suffer from smoking-related diseases.8 According to John Reed, a dental public health expert from Test Prep Pal, smoking and chewing tobacco can lead to the following:

 Dry Mouth (Xerostomia)